 Are you a dedicated winter recreationalist who yearns to explore more challenging terrain or become a stronger member or leader of your touring group?
 If you’ve taken the Level 1 and are continuing to venture into the winter backcountry, then the Level 2 course is for you.
 Build upon the foundation you developed during your prior training and past experience.
 Gain a deeper understanding of the nuances and intricacies of different avalanche types, snowpack changes, mountain weather resources and group management in avalanche terrain.

 This level 2 course is designed for advancing winter backcountry recreationalists with prior avalanche training and experience.
 The curriculum is built for backcountry recreationists with avalanche level 1 avalanche skills who want to go deeper with their snow and avalanche knowledge, as well as travel in more challenging terrain.
 On this course, instructors will spend time expanding student understanding of snow metamorphism and how to apply this to better understand snowpack structure and current avalanche problems.

 Overview: Avalanche Rescue

 This course follows American Avalanche Association guidelines for Avalanche Rescue.
 This course will cover rescue fundamentals, such as survival statistics, survival strategies, and first response tactics.
-We will demonstrate and practice transceiver searches, airbag deployment, strategic shoveling, and team rescue response.
+We will demonstrate and practice transceiver searches, strategic shoveling, and team rescue response.
 We will discuss what to carry in the field, recommended training for backcountry travel, and emergency response strategies.
 This is a great opportunity to hone your avalanche rescue response skills.
 This course will take place 100% in the field.